TabbycatDebate/tabbycat/docs/install/linux.rst

     $ python3 --version
     Python 3.4.4

-.. warning:: As of version 0.8, Python 2 is not supported.
-You must use Python 3.4 or higher.
+.. warning:: Tabbycat does not support Python 2.
+You must use Python 3.4 or later.

 .. admonition:: Advanced users
   :class: tip